Janko Bobetko

 Janko Bobetko (10 January 1919 – 29 April 2003) was a Croatian general who had participated in World War II and later in the Croatian War of Independence.
 He was one of the founding members of 1st Sisak Partisan Detachment, the first anti-fascist military unit during World War II in Yugoslavia.
 He later had a military career in the Yugoslav People's Army (JNA).

 In 1992, Bobetko became the Chief of the General Staff of the Croatian Army (HV).
 He served in this capacity until his retirement in 1995.
-Bobetko had been charged with war crimes by the International Criminal Tribunal for the former Yugoslavia but died before he could be tried; a later verdict in another case found him culpable for crimes in Bosnia and Herzegovina, but was reversed on appeal.
+Bobetko had been charged with war crimes by the International Criminal Tribunal for the former Yugoslavia but died before he could be tried; a later verdict in another case found that he took part in the joint criminal enterprise against the non-Croat population during the Bosnian War.

 Biography

 Bobetko was born in the village of Crnac, Sisak in the Kingdom of Serbs, Croats and Slovenes.
 He studied at the veterinary faculty in the University of Zagreb, but Croatian pro-Nazi authorities expelled him from university at the start of World War II for his anti-fascist views.